Earth Day 2011: Remembering Rachel Carson

 By: Karlotta Blaque

-Carson, credited as the founder of the contemporary environmental movement, and author of the landmark book, “Silent Spring,” touched off a major controversy on the dangers of pesticides in the early 1960’s.
-The well-funded campaign of disinformation that attempted to discredit and silence Carson, continues to dog environmental science nearly 50 years later.
+Carson, credited as the founder of the contemporary environmental movement, and author of the landmark book, Silent Spring, touched off a major controversy on the dangers of pesticides in the early 1960’s.
+Nearly 50 years later, the well-funded campaign of disinformation that attempted to discredit and silence Carson, continues to dog environmental science.

-Better Living Through Chemistry?
-Dichlorodiphenyltrichloroethane (DDT) was first developed in 1939.
-It distinguished itself in World War II, clearing South Pacific islands of malaria-causing insects for U.S. troops; in Europe, it was widely used as an effective de-lousing agent to reduce the spread of typhus.
-As there were no immediate side effects, it was widely assumed the pesticide would not affect humans or wildlife.
+Dichlorodiphenyltrichloroethanewas first developed in 1939.
+It distinguished itself in World War II, clearing South Pacific islands of malaria-causing insects for US troops; in Europe, it was widely used as an effective delousing agent to reduce the spread of typhus.
+As there were no immediate side effects, it was widely assumed that the pesticide would not affect humans or wildlife.
 Carson believed otherwise.

 Carson became increasingly troubled by the indiscriminate use of pesticides, contending that such contamination would not stop with wildlife.
 As she pieced together her own observations with research and information from colleagues, she saw a frightening picture of the future for man, as well as nature.

-Carson’s book, “Silent Spring,” exposed the hazards of DDT and its effects on birds, linking it to egg shell thinning, reproductive problems, and bird die-off.
-She documented how metabolites of DDT accumulated in fatty tissue of aquatic organisms, and further concentrated at the top of the food chain.
-Chemical residue of the pesticide contaminated lakes and streams, infiltrated the food chain of raptors, and interfered with reproduction processes.
-Bald eagle, osprey and peregrine falcon populations decreased as egg shells became too thin and cracked during incubation.
+Carson’s book, Silent Spring, exposed the hazards of DDT and its effects on birds, linking it to egg-shell thinning, reproductive problems, and bird die-offs.
+She documented how metabolites of DDT accumulated in fatty tissues of aquatic organisms and further concentrated at the top of the food chain.
+Chemical residues of the pesticide contaminated lakes and streams, infiltrated the food chain of raptors, and interfered with reproduction processes.
+Bald eagle, osprey and peregrine falcon populations decreased as their eggs’ shells became too thin and cracked during incubation.
 By 1963, there were only 417 nesting pairs of bald eagles in the entire lower 48 states.
 The publication of Silent Spring, combined with the habitat protections afforded by the Endangered Species Act, set the stage for bald eagle populations to make a comeback from the brink of extinction.
 Today, there are more than 7,000 nesting pairs of bald eagles, and that number is growing.

-Carson estimated that the U.S. alone sees 500 new chemicals to which “bodies of men and animals are required somehow to adapt each year, chemicals totally outside the limits of biologic experience.”
+Carson estimated that the US alone sees 500 new chemicals to which “bodies of men and animals are required somehow to adapt each year, chemicals totally outside the limits of biologic experience.”
 She warned that insects would eventually grow immune to pesticides and, as a result, would come back in greater numbers.
 “Thus, the chemical war is never won, and all life is caught in its violent crossfire.”

-A Renewed Controversy: According to the National Coalition Against the Misuse of Pesticides (click here), we produce pesticides today at a rate thousand of times faster than we did when Silent Spring was first published in 1962.
+According to the National Coalition Against the Misuse of Pesticides (click here), we produce pesticides today at a rate thousand of times faster than we did when Silent Spring was first published in 1962.
 Forty-seven years after her death, Carson’s critics continue to blame her for a half century of government regulations they don’t like, accusing her of scaring the world from useful chemicals that could be saving lives.
-Critics assert she was incorrect about a link between cancer rates and pesticides, and went further to claim her warning about the widespread use of toxic chemicals has allowed diseases like malaria to make a comeback.
+Critics assert that she was incorrect about a link between cancer rates and pesticides, and went further to claim that her warning about the widespread use of toxic chemicals has allowed diseases like malaria to make a comeback.
 Rebuttals from top scientists, historians and public health officials can be found at pbs.org.

-The usual culprits – Giants like Dow Chemical, Archer Daniels Midland, Monsanto, ConAgra, and Cargill that produce ammonium based fertilizers, herbicides, and pesticides, and the politicians they continue to buy, continue to chip away not only at Carson’s legacy, but speed forward with a focused campaign to discredit credible science in an attempt to silence voices which interfere with corporate profit margins, labeling both people and groups as enemies of prosperity and free enterprise.
-Carson wrote of “an era dominated by industry, in which the right to make money, at whatever cost to others, is seldom challenged”
+The usual culprits – Giants like Dow Chemical, Archer Daniels Midland, Monsanto, ConAgra, and Cargill that produce ammonium-based fertilizers, herbicides, and pesticides, and the politicians they buy, continue to chip away not only at Carson’s legacy but also, speed forward, with a focused campaign to discredit credible science in an attempt to silence voices that interfere with corporate profit margins, labeling both people and groups as enemies of prosperity and free enterprise.
+Carson wrote of “an era dominated by industry, in which the right to make money, at whatever cost to others, is seldom challenged.”

 To learn more, please visit the Web site, Life and Legacy of Rachel Carson